1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Baby rarely moves arms and legs spontaneously or always postures to one side.

-Crying never settles despite consistent soothing strategies.
+Crying never settles despite consistent soothing.

 Peek at the Next Leap (Weeks 6 to 8)

-Growth, Feeding, and Sleep Snapshot (Week 4)
+Growth, Feeding, and Sleep at Week 4

-Motor tone: Newborn flexion softens; hips open slightly, allowing knees to fall outward when relaxed.
+Motor tone: Newborn flexion softens.
+Hips open slightly, allowing knees to fall outward when relaxed.
 Use diaper changes as mini stretch sessions.

 Sleep: Total sleep hovers around 14 to 17 hours over 24, typically in 60- to 120-minute stretches.
 Protect the circadian clock with daytime light exposure and dim, calm evenings (CHOC).